Crops > Costs & Returns > Crop Insurance

 In some cases the land in the insurance unit may not have an actual yield for every year, either because the crop was not planted that year, or no production records were available.
 The unit must have an actual yield for at least one year out of the last four to be eligible for the yield trend adjustment.
-If actual yields are available for fewer than four years in the last 12, the annual trend adjustment factor is reduced.
-For three years of actual yields, yields are increased by only 75 percent of the trend factor; for two years of actual yields, yields are increased by 50 percent of the trend factor; and for one year of actual yields, yields are increased by 25 percent of the trend factor.
-So, if the yield adjustment factor for the county is 2.0, the actual adjustment would be 1.5 bushels when three years of actual yields are available, 1.0 bushels when two years of actual yields are available, and 0.5 bushels when one year of actual yields is available.
+If actual yields are available for fewer than 4 years in the last 12, the annual trend adjustment factor is reduced.
+For 3 years of actual yields, yields are increased by only 75% of the trend factor; for 2 years of actual yields, yields are increased by 50% of the trend factor; and for one year of actual yields, yields are increased by 25% of the trend factor.
+So, if the yield adjustment factor for the county is 2.0, the actual adjustment would be 1.5 bushels when 3 years of actual yields are available, 1.0 bushels when 2 years of actual yields are available, and 0.5 bushels when one year of actual yields is available.

 Not Available for CAT, GRP or GRIP

-The Trend-Adjusted APH is available for either yield protection or revenue protection policies, at all levels of guarantee except catastrophic (CAT) coverage (50 percent yield guarantee).
-Group policies, such as GRIP and GRP, have used trend adjusted county yields since they were introduced, and that procedure will not change.
+The Trend-Adjusted APH is available for either yield protection or revenue protection policies, at all levels of guarantee except catastrophic (CAT) coverage (50% yield guarantee).
+Group policies, such as Area Risk Protection Insurance (ARPI) Products, have used trend adjusted county yields since they were introduced, and that procedure will not change.
 The Trend-Adjusted APH election must be made by the insured producer by the sales closing date each year, which is March 15 for soybeans and corn in Iowa.